msilvoso/beefilter/README.md

 The directory tree in this repository is based on a debian based system but can easily be adapted.

-Install dnsmasq nginx php5-fpm sudo
+Install dnsmasq nginx php5-fpm sudo at

 Create the 'dnsfilter' user.